 However, the staph bacteria can compromise the weaker immune system of an elderly nursing home patient, which can lead to serious health issues.

 Staphylococcus aureus, or “staph” as it is often called, is a type of bacteria that may live on the surface of the skin of healthy people.
 It is usually harmless unless it enters the skin through a cut or scratch.
 This can lead to an infection, which might appear as a pimple or boil.
 A doctor could drain the site and that would end the infection.
 In nursing homes, a staph infection is usually MRSA, which is short for Methicillin-resistant S. aureus.

-MRSA can spread when the skin of one nursing home patient touches clothes, sheets or dressings that touched the skin of another patient infected with the bacteria.
-Not only can MRSA enter the body through a scratch or sore, it can also enter through a catheter or some other type of medical device.
-If it progresses beyond the pimple or boil stage, it can invade tissues and enter the bloodstream or the urinary tract.
+MRSA can spread when the skin of one nursing home patient touches clothes, sheets, or dressings that touched the skin of another patient infected with the bacteria.
+Not only can MRSA enter the body through a scratch or sore, but it can also enter through a catheter or some other type of medical device.
+If it progresses beyond the pimple or boils stage, it can invade tissues and enter the bloodstream or the urinary tract.
 The result could be bacterial pneumonia or even kidney failure.

 Draining an abscess on the skin will defeat the threat of infection, but if the patient is dealing with a staph or MRSA infection that has gone deeper, a physician will likely prescribe intravenous antibiotics.
 In the most serious cases, there must be a course of IV antibiotics for up to six weeks.